-In light of recent events regarding the performance of the Windows terminal 1, I thought it would be worth spending some time on this topic, since it uncovers some of the problems that are pestering the software industry.
+In light of recent events regarding the performance of the Windows terminal 1, I thought it would be worth spending some time on this topic, since it uncovers a few problems that are pestering the software industry.

 What happened was a typical internet soap opera televised on Github.
 An experienced programmer posted a bug report about the slow text rendering in the terminal and after some back and forths with the maintainers, one of them came up with the following statement: